Category:

 Entrepreneur

 When Soon-Shiong left UCLA in 1991, he started a diabetes and cancer biotechnology firm called VivoRx, Inc. He then founded APP Pharmaceuticals in 1997 and also purchased Fujisawa in 1998.
-From the revenue from Fujisawa, he developed the drug Abraxane through his company Abraxis BioScience.
+From the revenue from Fujisawa, he developed the drug Abraxane through his company, Abraxis BioScience.
 Abraxane was a successful treatment for various types of cancer.
-He sold Abraxis BioScience to Calgene in 2010.
+He sold Abraxis BioScience to Celgene in 2010.

 In 2007, Soon-Shiong founded NantHealth, a company designed to provide fiber-optic, cloud-based data infrastructure that aids in the sharing of healthcare information.
 A few years later, in 2011, he founded NantWorks, a company that used supercomputing and semiconductor technology to create various solutions to work and life problems.
 His efforts with NantHealth helped further cancer research, as the company was able to analyze genetic data from a tumor sample in under one minute and could then transfer the data elsewhere in under 20 seconds.
 The research helped further The Cancer Genome Atlas.

 In 2010, Soon-Shiong founded the Healthcare Transformation Institute along with Arizona State University and the University of Arizona.
-HTI had the goal of promoting a shift in health care in the United States by better integrating medical science, health delivery, and healthcare finance.
+HTI's goal was to promote a shift in health care in the United States by better integrating medical science, health delivery, and healthcare finance.
 In 2013, Soon-Shiong founded NantOmics, another biotech company that aimed to develop cancer drugs based on protein kinase inhibitors.
 He reorganized his companies so that both NantOmics and NantHealth were subsidiaries of NantWorks, which then focused primarily on reimaging the future of cancer treatments.
-He also initiated an IPO for NantKwest in 2015 at a market value of $2.6 billion, the highest value biotech IPO in history.
+He also initiated an IPO for NantKwest in 2015 at a market value of $2.6 billion, the highest-value biotech IPO in history.

 Patrick Soon-Shiong Net Worth